Sicilian caper and aubergine stew – Caponata

 • good dessert spoon of dried oregano

-• a tin of tomatoes, chopped and the tin rinsed half full with hot water from the kettle
+• a tin of tomatoes, best you can afford, chopped and the tin rinsed half full with hot water from the kettle

 • 10 large olives cut in half big green la reine type in brine are my favourite